On this page

 Help making a telephone call

 - Text telephone (TTY) or modem callers can contact the National Relay Service (NRS) on 133 677 (within Australia).

 - If it is hard for you to understand on the phone you can use the Speech to Speech Relay (SSR) via the NRS on 1300 555 727 (within Australia)

 If you give feedback by telephone or email, we aim to acknowledge your contact within two working days and respond to your feedback within 15 working days.

-If you give feedback by mail, we will acknowledge your contact within five working days and respond to your feedback within 15 working days after acknowledgement.
+If you give feedback by post, we will acknowledge your contact within five working days and respond to your feedback within 15 working days after acknowledgement.

-If your matter is complex, it may take longer to resolve.
+If your matter is complex, it might take longer to resolve.
 If this is the case, we will contact you to tell you how your feedback is progressing.

 If you are not satisfied with the outcome you receive you can contact the Commonwealth Ombudsman on 1300 362 072.